jfranconetooo/sessions-api/README.md

 $ npm run test
 ```

-## Future improvements and features

- - [ ] Endpoint to update availability information.
+## To implements in the future

- - [ ] Validation of data before persisting on mongodb.
+ - Validation of data before persisting on mongodb.
- - [ ] Allow exclusion of availability by slot or date.
+ - Allow exclusion of availability by slot or date.
- - [ ] Increase test cases.
+ - Increase test cases.
- - [ ] Implement e2e tests to validate each enpoint for API.
+ - Implement e2e tests to validate each enpoint for API.